Skip to content

 Self-supervision plan

-The self-supervision plan is a promise by the FSHS concerning the quality and safety of its services.
-It is prepared jointly by both the management and the staff so that self-supervision can become ingrained in daily work and so that staff can also learn to assess their own work.
+The self-supervision plan is a promise by the service divisions concerning the quality and safety of their services.
+A service division’s self-supervision plan is prepared jointly by both the management and the staff so that self-supervision can become ingrained in daily work and so that staff can also learn to assess their own work.
 The self-supervision plan will be made publicly available and the extent to which it has been implemented will be monitored.

 Self-supervision can be divided into three levels: personal self-supervision by a professional, self-supervision by service regions, and self-supervision by the FSHS.

-- Self-supervision plans for service units will be prepared by Regional Management Teams and will be the responsibility of designated Regional Medical Directors.
+• Self-supervision plans for service divisions will be prepared by Regional Management Teams and will be the responsibility of designated Regional Medical Directors.

-- The Medical Director will be the owner of the self-supervision plan and the Regional Director and the Regional Medical Director will be the owners of the service unit self-supervision plans.
+• The Regional Director and the Regional Medical Director are the owners of the service division self-supervision plans.

 Pharmacotherapy plan